JasonTrue/jasontrue.github.io/resume.md

 business meetings held in Japanese but still not particularly sophisticated.

 ## Career History

+- ~3 years Solutions Engineering and Solutions Architecture
+- ~7 years as a Software Design Engineer
+- ~3 years as a Software Design Engineer in Test
+- ~8 years in software internationalization and QA

 ### Major arcs
 **2011-present: Principal, YuzuTen LLC**.
 Self-employed as a